Employment assignments

 Employment Pass

-• Hire based on merit
+• Make hiring decisions based on merit

 S Pass

-The S Pass is meant for employers to hire skilled workers who may not meet the requirements for an Employment Pass.
 Employers need to pay a monthly levy and also purchase medical insurance coverage of at least SGD 60,000 per year for each S Pass worker.
-The MOM currently places a quota on the number of S Pass holders a company may employ, being a percentage of the company's total workforce depending on the industry sector (such as service, construction or manufacturing).
+The MOM also imposes a quota (dependency ratio ceiling) on the number of S Pass holders a company may employ.
+The applicable quota is expressed as a percentage of the employer’s total workforce and varies by industry sector, such as services, construction or manufacturing.

-Similar to Employment Pass holders, an S Pass holder must earn a fixed monthly salary of at least SGD 6,000 to be eligible for Dependent's Passes for their spouse and children under 21 years of age.
+• A S Pass holder must earn a fixed monthly salary of at least SGD 6,000 to be eligible to sponsor their spouse and unmarried children under 21 years of age for Dependent’s Passes, and at least SGD 12,000 to sponsor their parents for Long Term Visit Passes.

 Additional information